Udon Noodle

 Key Techniques

-- Boiling in water then serving in hot broth
+- Boiling in water until tender

-- Stir-frying with vegetables and proteins
+- Stir-frying with sauce and vegetables

 Classic Dishes